Looking back at 2025's biggest political story

 How to beat AI-driven custom pricing

-Video Producer - Broadcast & Digital Explainer (5:09)
+Digital Producer & Editor - Broadcast & Digital Explainer (5:09)

 There are new concerns around how artificial intelligence might be used to set prices for products, such as airfare.
 It comes after Delta Airlines announced it was using AI to help adjust prices on some of its flights.
 Tim McPhillips takes a look at how to approach buying tickets and how all consumers can help guard themselves against AI-driven custom pricing.